-+4 CHA

-+2 to any two stats

--3 to any stat

-Fortes: Speaking, Religion

-Blooper: Romance

-Faith Healer (minor action): Once per scene, whether through the divine or the mundane, heal yourself or an ally who can see and/or hear you by 5 + your number of montages.
+-3 to any stat Fortes: Speaking, Religion Blooper: Romance Faith Healer: Once per scene, whether through the divine or the mundane, use 2 AP to heal yourself or an ally who can see and/or hear you by 5 + your number of montages.

-Gonna Need a Miracle (minor action): Once per act, pray for a miracle.
+Gonna Need a Miracle: Once per act, spend 1 AP to pray for a miracle.
 For the rest of the scene any 19 rolled by you or your allies becomes a 20, and any 1 rolled will show weakness for the character who rolled it.